'Strategic' or 'misguided'? Toppling of statues sparks latest debate on Madison protests

 The two teamed up to raise nearly $100,000 in less than a year, Haney said, receiving donations across the state, including from the Green Bay Packers.

-Haney was stunned by the news of "Forward" falling down.
+Haney was stunned by the news of “Forward” falling down.
 She called Thompson, who she said agreed to revive their makeshift fundraising committee.
-(Thompson did not immediately return a message seeking comment.)
+Thompson did not return a message seeking comment.

 It’s unclear how much repairs will cost and what the timeline is like for “Forward” to return, Haney said, but she knows Wisconsin women will once again salvage the statue.